by Kim Desmond and Caden MacKenzie, CodingNomads

 This article was originally published in 2017, with the latest updates in 2021.

-If you’re not sure, take some free online classes through Codecademy or Udemy to try out different languages.
+If you’re not sure, take some free online coding courses through Codecademy or Udemy to try out different languages.
 You can also consider the types of companies you want to work for, and research which languages they use.

 1. Java is the most in-demand programming language

-Every year CodingDojo ranks the programming languages in highest demand based on the number of job listings on the world’s largest job aggregator, Indeed.com.
-This year we followed suit to compile the top 10 languages for 2019.
-In line with Java’s #1 ranking found by CodingDojo in 2016 and 2017, Java remains the most in-demand programming language for 2019.
+In the graph below we’ve compiled the top 10 programming languages based on the number of job listings on Indeed.com, the world’s largest job aggregator.
+In line with Java’s #1 ranking found by CodingDojo in 2016 and 2017, Java remains the most in-demand programming language for 2018 and 2019.

 Android developer jobs also rank in the top 10, with Java as the base language used for native Android apps.
 Not included on this graph is SQL, as it’s not technically a programming language but a database query language.
 Also part of CodingNomads’ curriculum, SQL has more than 102,416 job postings on Indeed.com, and is a required skill for any software engineer.